62firelight/d2-zero-hour-solver/README.md

 ## Usage

+Access the app here: https://d2-zero-hour-solver-62f.netlify.app/

-Clone the repo, run `npm install` inside the cloned repo to install dependencies and then `npm start` to start the development server at http://localhost:3000/.
+Alternatively, you can clone the repo, run `npm install` inside the cloned repo to install dependencies and then `npm start` to start the development server at http://localhost:3000/.